lindenb/jvarkit/docs/LowResBam2Raster.md

       faidx and with picard CreateSequenceDictionary
   * -r, --region
       Restrict to that region.
 An interval as the following syntax :
+      "chrom:start-end" or "chrom:middle+extend"  or
-      "chrom:start-end" or "chrom:middle+extend".
-A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) -srf, --samRecordFilter
+      "chrom:start-end+extend".A program might use a Reference sequence to fix the chromosome name (e.g: 1->chr1)
+    -srf, --samRecordFilter
       A filter expression.
 Reads matching the expression will be filtered-out.
       Empty String means 'filter out nothing/Accept all'.
 See https://github.com/lindenb/jvarkit/blob/master/src/main/resources/javacc/com/github/lindenb/jvarkit/util/bio/samfilter/SamFilterParser.jj